kyma-project/kyma/components/installer/README.md

       release: "hmc-default"
 ```

-In the example above, the `remote-environments` component will be installed in the `kyma-integration` Namespace, using `hmc-default` as the release name..
-Fields `name` and `namespace` are mandatory.
+In the example, the `remote-environments` component is installed in the `kyma-integration` Namespace, using `hmc-default` as the release name.
+The **name** and **namespace** fields are mandatory.
 The name of the component is also the name of the component subdirectory in the `resources` directory.
-Installer assumes that the component subdirectory is a valid Helm chart.
+The Installer assumes that the component subdirectory is a valid Helm chart.